How to handle a social media crisis in 5 steps

 - Use of profanity or hate language (sexism, racism, etc.)

-- Use of any other questionable language (discuss the use of appropriate humour, sarcasm, etc.)
+- Use of any other questionable language (discuss the use of appropriate humor, sarcasm, etc.)

 - Response times